MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 **Outdated statistics**

-Outdated statistics can cause the generation of an unoptimized distributed plan, which involved more data movement than necessary.
-Unnecessary data movement increased the workload not only on your data at rest, but also on the `tempdb`.
+Outdated statistics can cause the generation of an unoptimized distributed plan, which involves more data movement than necessary.
+Unnecessary data movement increases the workload not only on your data at rest but also on the `tempdb`.
 Because IO is a shared resource across all queries, performance impacts can be felt by the entire workload.

 To remedy this situation, ensure all [statistics are up-to-date](/azure/synapse-analytics/sql/develop-tables-statistics#update-statistics), and a maintenance plan is in place to keep them updated for user workloads.